 Unlike some of the previous effects we've discussed, modulation effects aren't designed to solve problems as much as add "spice" to sounds in the form of special effects.
-These tend to produce very specific sounds, and the presets included with Adobe Audition are a good place to start.
-Therefore, with most of these effects, you'll call up presets to hear how they affect the sound.
-But there will also be some analysis of which parameters are most important for editing.
+These effects tend to produce very specific sounds, and the presets included with Adobe Audition are a good place to start.
+Therefore, with most of these effects, you'll load presets to hear how they affect the sound and also analyze which parameters are most important for editing.